 If a student meets the conditions, a computer science faculty committee will certify that fact and admit them to the MS program.

-- Upon certification of a student's admissibility, the following offices will be notified: CS Graduate Programs, A&S, and the Registrar.
+- Upon certification of a student's admissibility, the following offices will be notified: CS Graduate Programs, SCI, and the Registrar.

 - The student will have approximately one year of study remaining to complete 24 credits toward the BS degree and to get started with selected graduate-level courses.